• Skip to primary navigation

 Function

 What does this mean to you?
 With the smaller raised coin design, there is much more surface area to come in contact with compared to standard coined mats.
-In addition, with the added benefit of a textured surface, this mat has better anti-slip grip than most any other garage floor mat available.
+In addition, with the added benefit of a textured surface, this mat has a very good anti-slip grip.

 The small coin design also allows for a reduced gap between coins.
 As an example, the standard G-Floor coined mat has a gap of approximately 5/16” between coins, while the gap in the small coin mat is only 1/16”.